Are self-service solutions driving growth in business intelligence and analytics?

 Self-reliance can be a key tool in the business world.
 While it allows more flexibility, going it alone can also enable companies to make better enterprise decisions.

 In terms of business intelligence and analytics, things are no different.
-In fact, organisations are actively looking to implement more self-service IT solutions, according to Gartner.
+In fact, organizations are actively looking to implement more self-service IT solutions, according to Gartner.

 BI, analytics and self-service